docker/docs/content/admin/deactivate-account.md

 ### Deactivate

-Once you have completed all previous the steps, you can deactivate your organization.
+Once you have completed all the previous the steps, you can deactivate your organization.

 > This cannot be undone.
 Be sure you've gathered all the data you need from your organization before deactivating it.
 { .warning }